Everything You Need to Know About Energy Savings Performance Contract (ESPC) in Texas

 Your Commitment: Support throughout construction

 Construction typically takes 4-18 months, depending on the scope of work and seasonal timing.
 Your ESCO will act as the general contractor and construction manager, ensuring all subcontractors perform correctly and safely to deliver the project on-time and on-budget.
-To read more about the benefits of a design-build approach, check out this resource article.
+Read more about the benefits of a design-build approach.

 Estimated Duration: Ongoing (5-10+ years)